Table of Contents

 Epidemiology of Ischemic Colitis

 The cases of ischemic colon mid-children are very rare; the risk of incidence of the condition increases with age, especially after 49 years.
 There is a female predominance regarding the disease in the age greater than 69 years.
 The rate of occurrence of the colon ischemia is about 16,3 cases per 100,000 persons-years.
+Men and women are affected equally.
+Ischemic colitis is considered a disease of the elderly, with over 90% of cases occurring in patients over the age of 60.

 1 in 1,000 hospitalizations are regarded to ischemic colitis worldwide.
 This figure is underestimated due to the mild or transient forms of the nature of the disease.